SatyaSudheer/pw/present/tdd/assets/tdd.md

 - Q&A

 ---
+## Testing

+- Testing is an act of gaining insights.
+	1. Is the app is usable.
+	2. Whats the user experience like?
+	3. Does the workflow make sense?

+---
+## Verification

+- Verification, on the other hand, is an act of confirmation.
+	1. Does the code do what it's supposed to do?
+	2. Are the calculations right?
+	3. Regression, is the program working as excepted after the code or config. changes?

+---

+## Do manual testing to gain insights and automated versification to influence the design and to confrim the code continues to meet the excpetations.

+---
 ## What is a "Unit Test"

 "it's a situational thing - the team decides what makes sense to be a unit for the purposes of their understanding of the system and its testing." - Martin Fowler